Azure Honeypot: Mapping Global Threats in Real-Time

 Then click on “Windows Defender Firewall Properties”.
 (Last check, please make sure this is on the Virtual Machine and not your real computer)

-On all 3 profiles, turn the Firewall state to off.
+On all 3 profiles, turn off the Firewall state.

-You can try to ping the virtual machine with your real PC.
-If it pings successfully, then everything works and it can be found by other computers.
+You can try pinging the virtual machine from your real PC.
+If it pings successfully, then everything works, and it can be found by other computers.
 It’s just a matter of waiting for the threat actors.

 If the ping fails, make sure you look that all 3 profiles are off.
 Look over the Virtual machine’s network settings and make sure the configurations are right.

-It may take a while to see the attempted brute force attacks.
+It may take a while to see attempted brute-force attacks.
 (It took me 4 hours)

 Creating a Custom Log